jitsi/jitsi-meet/android/README.md

 Sets the default URL.
 See `getDefaultURL` for more information.

-NOTE: Must be called before `loadURL`/`loadURLString` for it to take effect.
+NOTE: Must be called before (if at all) `loadURL`/`loadURLString` for it to take effect.

 #### setListener(listener)

 Sets the given listener (class implementing the `JitsiMeetViewListener` interface) on the view.

-#### setPictureInPictureAvailable(Boolean)
+#### setPictureInPictureEnabled(boolean)

-Sets wether Picture-in-Picture is available.
-When set to `null` if will be detected at runtime based on platform support.
+Sets whether Picture-in-Picture is enabled.
+If not set, Jitsi Meet SDK automatically enables/disables Picture-in-Picture based on native platform support.

-NOTE: Must be called before `loadURL`/`loadURLString` for it to take effect.
+NOTE: Must be called (if at all) before `loadURL`/`loadURLString` for it to take effect.

 #### setWelcomePageEnabled(boolean)

 Sets whether the Welcome page is enabled.
 See `getWelcomePageEnabled` for more information.

-NOTE: Must be called before `loadURL`/`loadURLString` for it to take effect.
+NOTE: Must be called (if at all) before `loadURL`/`loadURLString` for it to take effect.

 #### onBackPressed()